 Where to find the best Clam chowder in a sourdough bread bowl: Boudin Bistro

-GLocal chocolate company Ghirardelli serves sumptuous (gooey, and more) rich chocolate sundaes to long lines of admirers at Ghirardelli Square every day.
+The Ghirardelli Ice Cream and Chocolate Shop serves sumptuous, gooey, and rich chocolate sundaes to long lines of admirers at Ghirardelli Square every day.
 You’ll find several variations of the ice cream delight here, all enhanced by Ghirardelli’s chocolate confections.

 Where to find the best hot fudge sundae: Ghirardelli Ice Cream and Chocolate Shop